 Many of the prenatal vitamins on the market contain preservatives, additives, dyes, sugar, and have poorly formulated nutrients.

-When I got to my third trimester I actually stopped taking my prenatal and instead took calcium malate (since I don’t eat dairy), fish oil derived DHA for building baby’s brain, and one of my Rebuild protein shakes just three or four days per week, which has plenty of extra iron, 5-MTHF, and methyl-B12, in it to supplement my diet.
+When I got to my third trimester, I actually stopped taking my prenatal and instead took calcium malate (since I don’t eat dairy), fish-oil derived DHA for building baby’s brain, and one of my Rebuild protein shakes just three or four days per week, which has plenty of extra iron, 5-MTHF, and methyl-B12 to supplement my diet.

 The Truth: Not all prenatals are created equal.
-You also do not need high quantities of supplemental nutrients throughout pregnancy—just enough—and if you are eating the right diet filled with greens, healthy fats, and a bit of lean protein you are getting these nutrients through food as well.
+You also do not need high quantities of supplemental nutrients throughout pregnancy—just enough—and if you're eating the right diet filled with greens, healthy fats, and a bit of lean protein, you're getting these nutrients through food as well.

-You should avoid all unnecessary medications—prescribed or over the counter—while pregnant.
+You should avoid all unnecessary medications—prescribed or over the counter (OTC)—while pregnant.

-According to the CDC, only 2 of the 54 over the counter medications most used by women in the first trimester have been studied in pregnancy, and hundreds of industrial chemicals have come to market, hiding in your average drugstore product, that have not been studied and are not regulated.
-In a world where as many as 1 in 20 baby boys will be diagnosed with Autism Disorder by 2025 and more and more children are being diagnosed with ADD and prescribed drugs like ritalin at a young age, how these chemicals affect our pregnancies and our children’s brains is in question.
+According to the CDC, only 2 of the 54 OTC medications most used by women in the first trimester have been studied in pregnancy, and hundreds of industrial chemicals have come to market, hiding in your average drugstore product, that have not been studied and are not regulated.

-The Truth: Don’t assume that if it’s over the counter it’s safe.
+The Truth: Don’t assume that if it’s OTC, it’s safe.
 Steer clear of any medications you don’t truly need.

 Running is no different than any other form of exercise when it comes to pregnancy.
 For so many women, running is a great mental outlet and continuing the things that make you feel like yourself during pregnancy is extremely important.
 Studies show that even a single bout of exercise can improve mood in pregnant women.